You’ve worked hard to shape and finish our paddle.

 Both the water and mildew issues can be mitigated by sealing the paddle shaft and blade with wax.

 Thus the need for Step 5.
-At Ashes we use a recipe made of mineral oil, carnauba wax, and beeswax.
-The mineral oil is a carrier, carnauba wax is exceptionally hard and sets the finish, and beeswax imparts a beautiful low lustre.
+At Ashes we use a recipe made of mineral spirits, carnauba wax, and beeswax.
+The mineral spirits are a carrier, carnauba wax is exceptionally hard and sets the finish, and beeswax imparts a beautiful low lustre.

 There’s no need however, to concoct your own sauce.
 Commercially available paste waxes or automobile waxes contain similar ingredients, are well tested, and will seal the surface with equal aplomb.
 I’ll leave it up to the reader to choose the product which most closely aligns with the desired touch and look.